Counter Strike: Global Offensive

 7.9. – In-game names

 Each team member must have his/her primary nickname or something very similar as his steam name during all matches to be easily identifiable for referees, broadcasters, and viewers.
 What counts as similar is for the Gamer.LK Staff to decide.
 The only additional information allowed in a player’s ingame name is clan tags or sponsor names.
-Team members are kindly requested to limit the use of profanity on in-game names/aliases as this degrades the value of the team and the tournament as well.
+Any use of profanity, insulting or racist terms on in-game names/aliases will not be allowed.
+Gamer.LK Referees will not allow a match to start with player’s who have improper names.
+Any delays cause by changing names will be considered the players fault and penalised accordingly.

 8. HOSTING & SETTINGS